WickedPeanuts/Cat-in-a-box/README.md

 ### 3. Install CMake, Clang, and Dependencies

-You’ll need build tools and libraries for Raylib and Rust FFI:
+You'll need build tools and libraries for Raylib and Rust FFI:

 ```bash
 sudo apt update